The College of Registered Nurses of Alberta's (CRNA) Council is composed of 16 members:

 Having garnered substantive commercial, financial and risk management experience in the private sector, Kim is now deploying this experience within the not-for-profit health sector.
 Kim is currently a board member and vice-chair of the Canadian Spondylitis Association and remains a finance committee member of the Canadian Liver Foundation, having earlier been a board member from 2010 to 2020.

-Nicole was recognized for her leadership in receiving the Canadian Nurses Association’s Jeanne Mance Award for contributions to the health of Canadians and induction into the American Academy of Nursing.
-She has published more than 200 peer-reviewed articles and three books on parenting and child health and development.
+Dr. Letourneau has served on Council since 2016 and was Board Chair from 2020-22.
+She has been repeatedly recognized for her nursing leadership, receiving the Canadian Nurses Association’s Jeanne Mance Award for contributions to the heath of Canadians and inductions into the American and Canadian Academies of Nursing.
+She has published more than 260 peer-reviewed papers and three books on parenting and children's health and development.

 Dr. Peter Obiefuna is a lawyer and managing counsel at Arizen Law, Edmonton.
 Peter has experience sitting on the Municipal Government Board, the Edmonton Police Service chief's advisory council committee, and other community-based committees.